University-wide Honors Curricula

 The Honors Option allows a student in any course which is 2000 level or above and taught by a regular faculty member to elect Honors caliber coursework, provided the instructor agrees to furnish commensurate extra instruction.
 If a grade of 'B' (3.00) or above is earned in the course and in the additional work, the student will receive Honors credit for the course on his/her transcript.
 Application forms for the Honors Option are available in the Honors College office and online.
 The application form must be signed by the instructor and should be returned to the Honors College Office by the assigned due date on the form.
 At the end of the semester the instructor will be asked to submit a final grade for the Honors Option project and the final grade for the class via e-mail to email@example.com.
 The number of Honors credits assigned shall be equivalent to the number of credits allotted to the general section.

-Effective Fall 2008, service-learning is required for graduation with University Honors.
+Effective Fall 2019, field learning is required for graduation with University Honors.
 The purpose of the requirement is to better prepare students for productive lives in a diverse urban and global setting through community-based education and civic engagement.
-A student will pair HON 3000 (0 credits) with a service-learning course that is a minimum of 3 credits.
+A student will pair HON 3000 (0 credits) with a field learning experience approved by the Honors College.
+Students can opt to complete HON 3000 via service-learning, undergraduate research, study abroad, or an internship/co-op/practicum.

-Objectives of the Honors Service-Learning Requirement are: to enhance academic learning opportunities by integrating theory with service to the community; to learn how to work effectively with diverse populations; to develop communication, negotiation, and problem solving abilities; and, to increase research skills.
+Objectives of the Honors Field Learning Requirement are: to enhance academic learning opportunities by integrating theory with service to the community; to learn how to work effectively with diverse populations; to develop communication, negotiation, and problem solving abilities; and, to increase research skills.

-Examples of service-learning opportunities include the Detroit Fellows Tutoring Project, specially-designated sections of General Education and department courses, and some study abroad experiences.
+Examples of field learning opportunities include the Detroit Fellows Tutoring Project, specially-designated sections of General Education and department courses, and some study abroad experiences.

 To graduate with University and/or Departmental Honors, students must complete an Honors thesis or creative project during junior/ senior year.
 The thesis or project must be supervised by a full-time member of a department and the paper must be a minimum of twenty pages in length.
 University Honors students should plan to take at least two semesters to complete the HON 4998 course.
 Departmental Honors students who complete a thesis course specific to their major department must follow departmental guidelines.
 Students pursuing both Department and University Honors may use the department thesis to fulfill the University Honors thesis requirement.